These are the current Bye-Laws as of July 2024.

 l.
 Incumbent Sabbatical Officers standing for Election may not use any of the resources of their current position (such as publicity, photos, materials, stationery or email addresses or any other resources that are not accessible to other candidates).

 m.
-The Union shall organise events at which Members will have the opportunity to hear candidates speak and ask them questions, including a public hustings.
+The Union shall organise events at which Members will have the opportunity to hear candidates speak and ask them questions.

 11. Voting